-This seminar provides a detailed introduction to the European medical device legislation.
-It will explain the Directives and which products are covered, the involvement of Notified Bodies, how to choose one and outline what a manufacturer must do.
-It will also cover the documentation necessary to apply for the CE Mark.
+This seminar provides a detailed introduction to the European Medical Device Regulation (MDR).
+It will explain the new legislation and which products are covered, the involvement of Notified Bodies and how to choose one and will outline a manufacturer’s responsibilities.
+It will also cover the documentation necessary to apply for the CE mark.

 This is an excellent introduction from leading experts in the field and delegates should expect three comprehensive days of training.

 Past delegates include personnel from regulatory affairs, pharmacovigilance, quality assurance and technical support.
 This event will be of particular interest to all personnel who are new to the medical device industry, all those who intend to place a medical device on the market and anyone who requires an overview of the medical device sector.

 Europe and the MDR – overview of the regulations applicable for bringing a medical device to market

 Workshop 2: Labelling